vladpotrubach-analytics/ecommerce-data-analysis/README.md

 This project analyzes e-commerce performance using SQL and Power BI.
 The goal was to identify key drivers of revenue, customer behavior, and refund patterns to support better business decisions.

-##🛠️ Tools Used
+🛠️ Tools Used
--SQL (data extraction & analysis)
+SQL (data extraction & analysis)
--Power BI (dashboard & visualization)
+Power BI (dashboard & visualization)
-##📈 Key Metrics
+📈 Key Metrics
--Total Revenue
+Total Revenue
--Average Order Value (AOV)
+Average Order Value (AOV)
--Total Orders
+Total Orders
--Revenue by Channel
+Revenue by Channel
--Refund Rate by Channel
+Refund Rate by Channel
 🔍 Key Insights
 💰 Revenue Distribution
 Email, Facebook Ads, and Direct channels generate the highest revenue ($22–23K each)